kristi-sara/interaction-data-workshop/_episodes/04-ixodes-point-and-click.md

 Global Biotic Interactions offers help to explore available species interaction datasets using basic web tools.
 These webtools help to answer questions like: "Which organisms do Ixodes interact with?", "Which datasets support describe Ixodes interactions?", and "How can I suggest improvements or point out suspicious data?"

-### Basic tool 1.
-Interaction Search
+### Point-and-click Tool 1: Interaction Search

 The web page at [https://globalbioticinteractions.org](https://globalbioticinteractions.org) helps search for specific interactions by (taxonomic) name, interaction type (e.g., eats, parasite of, pollinates), and data source.
-Similar to general purpose search engines, only a subset of matching results are shown, and more can be requested if desired.
-The results in include a description of the interacting taxa as well as the authority and data source that is said to support (or refute!) the interaction claim.
+Similar to general purpose search engines, only a subset of matching results is shown, and more can be requested if desired.
+The results include a description of the interacting taxa as well as the authority and data source that is said to support (or refute!) the interaction claim.

 #### Exercises: